Group

 Developing an understanding of the impact of equipment design on users’ health and performance, such as footwear and prosthetic design.

-Addressing issues regarding concussion management and brain injury prevention with a focussing on technological interventions, pathology exploration, cultural processes, and documenting individual’s experiences.
+Addressing issues regarding concussion and non-concussion management and brain injury prevention focusing on technological interventions, pathology exploration, cultural processes, and documenting individual’s experiences.

 Nutritional Innovations

-Focussing on the impact of nutritional interventions to improve health and performance, including the effects of prebiotic supplementation on physical ill-health symptoms, and the effects of turmeric supplementation on recovery.
+Focusing on the impact of nutritional interventions to improve health and performance, including the effects of dietary biotics and the gut microbiome on health and performance in athletes, and the effects of turmeric supplementation on post-exercise recovery.

 High Performance Cultures